A Guide to Information Sharing

 What are the Key Themes of Information Sharing?

-A local authority, hospital or police hold large quantities of information; from data on waste disposal to records on crime rates.
+A local authority, hospital or police holds large quantities of information; from data on waste disposal to records on crime rates.
 In order to successfully utilise this information, it is essential to identify what type of data your organisation wants to maintain and share with other organisations.

-An effective information sharing framework can help organisations identify what records to share either internally or externally to improve services.
+An effective information-sharing framework can help organisations identify what records to share either internally or externally to improve services.